How to Wean a Child Off a Security Blanket, Stuffed Animal, or Pacifier

 A child’s pacifier and security blanket are known as “transitional objects.”
 They’re transitional in that they provide a bridge between a period of constant comforting attachment to mom and dad and a growing independence in the world.
-They are a means by which a kid teaches himself or herself self-regulation, but, as healthy as that sounds, a transitional object can become problematic in a child’s life.
-Transitional objects cease to be helpful when they foster dependence.
+They are a means by which a kid teaches himself or herself self-regulation.
+Still, transitional objects cease to be helpful when they foster dependence.
 So at some point, a parent needs to know when to take away the pacifier.

 “That’s the worst thing you can do,” says Maypole.
 Though he does acknowledge that the frustration around transitional object behavior can be very real.
 “You’re beating them up over something they can’t do anything about.
 It’s just not constructive.”

 How to Take Away a Pacifier, Security Blanket, or Stuffed Animal

 - Make sure to choose a time to start weaning when a child is healthy, has parents available, and isn’t experiencing any big stressors.

 - Ensure that all partners in your child’s wellness, including grandparents, teachers, and babysitters, are on board with the plan.

 - Make sure that the object is available only during the most stressful times in a kid’s life and reward them when they return it.

 - Build a schedule that slowly increases independence without the object and adds a series of rewards to encourage leveling-up.

 Interestingly, the guidelines around weaning a kid from a transitional object are pretty consistent regardless of what the object is.
 The idea is to make the object less available, but not totally unavailable.
 The important part is that the object is available during the times when it is most necessary.

 “You also can praise them if they give it back,” Maypole encourages.
 “Give them a fist bump or high-five.
 Reinforce the behavior that giving it back is a great thing.
 Rewards always get you farther.”